boldflight/BibleConverter/test_EPUB/output/2_Samuel.md

 [12] he went and took the bones of Saul and of his son Jonathan from the leaders of Jabesh Gilead.
 (They had secretly taken them from the plaza at Beth Shan.
 It was there that Philistines publicly exposed their corpses after they had killed Saul at Gilboa.)
 [13] David brought the bones of Saul and of Jonathan his son from there; they also gathered up the bones of those who had been executed.
 [14] They buried the bones of Saul and his son Jonathan in the land of Benjamin at Zela in the grave of his father Kish.
 After they had done everything that the king had commanded, God responded to their prayers for the land.

+### Israel Engages in Various Battles with the Philistines

 [15] Another battle was fought between the Philistines and Israel.
 So David went down with his soldiers and fought the Philistines.
 David became exhausted.
 [16] Now Ishbi-Benob, one of the descendants of Rapha, had a spear that weighed 300 bronze shekels, and he was armed with a new weapon.
 He had said that he would kill David.
 [17] But Abishai the son of Zeruiah came to David’s aid, striking the Philistine down and killing him.
 Then David’s men took an oath saying, “You will not go out to battle with us again!
 You must not extinguish the lamp of Israel!”